 Course description: Detailed study on the history and culture of Great Britain, Medieval times to present

 - This was a great example of living our lives and letting the theme find us later.
 Ashar’s Brit passion started with the Beatles – and specifically, playing through all of The Beatles: Rock Band.

 - From there, she and I did a Coursera course together on the Beatles’ music, which somehow led us into some conversations about the Queen and the British line of succession to the throne, which led us into a pretty in-depth exploration, over time, of various British rules across history.

 - Then there’s James Bond.
-Via Sarah’s Bond fascination, we learned all about modern-day England, especially the real MI6 intelligence agency.
+Via Ashar’s Bond fascination, we learned all about modern-day England, especially the real MI6 intelligence agency.